Tax Filing for International Students

 - Your personal checks (if you are able to get a refund, it is best that you get it sent to you by direct deposit to your bank account instead of waiting for a check)

-Student Employees and the Foreign National Information System (FNIS)
+On Campus Student Employees and Foreign National Information System (FNIS)

 The following links are not part of Webster University, Multicultural Center and International Student Affairs (MCISA).
 When you click on the links below, you will be leaving the MCISA Web site and opening a different website.
 These links are provided for informational purposes only.
 If you have any question related to your specific tax issues, please contact Bethany Keller at email@example.com or 314-246-7649 directly.